danspeech/danspeech/source/danspeech.rst

 DanSpeech is an open-source Danish speech recognition (speech-to-text) python package based on the `PyTorch <https://pytorch.org/>`_ deep learning framework.
-It was developed as part of a Master's thesis at DTU by Martin Carsten Nielsen and Rasmus Arpe Figh Jensen with supervisor Professor Lars Kai.
+It was developed as part of a Master's thesis at DTU by Martin Carsten Nielsen and Rasmus Arpe Figh Jensen with supervisor Professor Lars Kai Hansen.

-All of the DanSpeech models are end-to-end `DeepSpeech 2 <https://arxiv.org/abs/1512.02595>`_ models trained on danish text with various data agumentations as an attempt multiply the rather small and public speech recognition data available in Danish.
+All of the DanSpeech models are end-to-end `DeepSpeech 2 <https://arxiv.org/abs/1512.02595>`_ models ctc trained on danish text with various data agumentations as an attempt multiply the rather small and public speech recognition data available in Danish.

+The models may further be combined with a language model through `beam-search decoding <https://arxiv.org/pdf/1408.2873.pdf>`_ for the best possible speech recognition.

 The models perform state-of-the-art speech recognition in Danish but performance is evidently not perfect and conditioned on specific use-cases.

 Danspeech contains: